Sukankrishnan/MyJavascriptLearning/Learnings/parseInt.md

 parseInt() function
 ---

-parseInt is used to parse a string element and returns as an integer.
+parseInt() function in javascript is used to parse a string element and returns as an integer.
+It takes two parameters:

+**String**: The string to be converted to an integer.

+**Radix (optional)**: An integer between 2 and 36 that represents the base of the numeral system used in the string.
+This is an optional parameter, and if not specified, JavaScript assumes the following:

+•	If the string begins with "0x" or "0X", it is parsed as a hexadecimal number.
+(Example is given at last)

+•	Otherwise, it is parsed as a decimal number.

 Let us see the examples:

+Radix:
+--

+var num3="0x12345";

+var num4="0X12345";

+var num5="0123";

+var num6="0012345";

+console.log(parseInt(num3));

+console.log(parseInt(num4));

+console.log(parseInt(num5));

+console.log(parseInt(num6));

+The result will be

+74565

+74565

+123

+12345

+String:
+---
 I initialize two variables as String.

         var number1="10";